snehabedadhala/GDPTeam01/Git Hub Commits Update Template.md

 working on the validations part for password reset screen.

 In Book ride page, future rides with available seats greater than 0 will be shown.

+Added a new text feild in Rider, Driver registration pages to capture email address